siveriaman/argocd-playground/tf-infra/README.md

 ```
 More details about implementation: https://registry.terraform.io/providers/tehcyx/kind/latest/docs/resources/cluster

-In case of local deployment
+In case of local deployment:
 ----
 * Forward Argocd connection to localhost:
 ```